 Slack for Scrum—making a difference in remote working

 The Slack platform, with its API and integrations, builds its own eco-system that helps us digitally recreate traditional business communications.
-Slack is well known and loved for its AI-powered bots, that can aid and automate different business activities including Scrum ceremonies.
+Slack is well known and loved for its AI-powered bots, that can aid and automate different business activities including Sprint ceremonies.

 Scrum ceremonies and their respective Scrum tools for Slack